Apple’s New Patent and Water Damage Indicators

 - By integrating our technology directly into new devices it eliminates the extra costs and hassle of secondary forms of water protection.
 Basically, you don’t have to ship your phone off to have it protected or buy a bulky, awkward case- the technology is already built in.

-- With HZO integrated into new devices and coming directly from major manufacturers, it will work with manufacture warranties instead of against them.
+- With HZO integrated into new devices and coming directly from major manufacturers, it will work with manufacturing warranties instead of against them.
 We believe this part is extremely important to both the manufacturers and consumers.
 Because manufacturer warranties often don’t cover things like water damage, this leaves the consumer fronting the cost of a new phone, and with water damage detection indicators becoming more advanced, the more you can do to protect yourself from the cause the better.

 Discover how HZO can protect your product